Finli-Hill/KSG-App/README.md

 # KSG-App
-This repository is the home for all development on the Kingston Springs Gazette Mobile App
+This repository is the home for all development on the Kingston Springs Gazette Mobile App.

 ## Features
 - **User Authentication:** Secure login and signup options.
 - **News Feed:** Browse the latest articles and news.